WolverineSportsAnalytics/basketball/README.md

     - Will tell if you do not have an id for a player

 ### Run fanduelScraper.py
-    - Job: put players in their place like Roger Godell would want to
+    - Job: put players in their place like Roger Goodell would want to

-### Run projMinutues.sql
+### Run projMinutes.sql
 	- Job: projects the minutes for the people playing

 ### Run projMagic.py